Cubs vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- Chicago is 4-7 this season when entering a game as the underdog by +140 or more on the moneyline.
+- Chicago has a record of 10-9 in games where bookmakers have it as underdogs of at least +125 on the moneyline.

-- The moneyline set for this matchup implies the Cubs have a 41.7% chance of walking away with the win.
+- The Cubs have an implied victory probability of 44.4% according to the moneyline set for this matchup.

-- Chicago's games have gone over the total in 58 of its 109 chances.
+- Chicago and its opponents have hit the over in 58 of its 110 games with a total this season.

 - In 11 games with a line this season, the Cubs have a mark of 5-6-0 against the spread.